LuisLuii/FastAPIQuickCRUD/README.md

 # constraint

 - Please use composite unique constraint if there are more than one unique fields
-- Please don't use composite unique constraint and the single unique constraint in the same time
+- Please don't use composite unique constraint and the single unique constraint at the same time
     - except the single one unique constraint is primary key which be contained into composite unique constraint
         ```python
         class Example(Base):